Israel Putnam: Early life

-Israel Putnam was born in 1718 in Salem Village (now Danvers), Massachusetts to Joseph and Elizabeth (Porter) Putnam, a prosperous farming Puritan family.
+Putnam was born in 1718 in Salem Village, Massachusetts (now Danvers) to Joseph and Elizabeth (Porter) Putnam, a prosperous farming Putnam family.
 His parents had opposed the Salem witch trials in the 1690s.
-With his father-in-law Israel Porter, Joseph Putnam signed a petition on the behalf of the elderly Rebecca Nurse, who was accused of witchcraft, but the jury overturned its first verdict of innocent, convicting her and sentencing her to death.
-One of her sisters was also executed in the hysteria of the time.

-In 1740, at the age of 22, the young Putnam moved west to Mortlake (in a part of the town that later became part of Pomfret and Brooklyn in northeastern Connecticut), where land was cheaper and easier for young men to buy.
-Putnam killed a wolf in Connecticut in 1743 with the help of a group of farmers from Mortlake seeking to safeguard their sheep.
-After tracking the wolf to her den, they tried sending in their dogs, but all the dogs returned frightened, or in several cases, injured by the wolf.
-They tried smoking the wolf out, and after that failed, they tried burning sulfur at the mouth of the rocky cave, all to no avail.
+Putnam moved west in 1740 at age 22 to Mortlake, Connecticut (today Brooklyn) where land was cheaper.
+While living in Connecticut, Putnam purchased several Black slaves to work on his lands.
+He killed a wolf in 1743 with the help of a group of farmers from Mortlake seeking to safeguard their sheep.
+They tracked the wolf to its den and tried sending in their dogs, but all the dogs returned frightened or injured by the wolf.
+They tried smoking out the wolf and burning sulfur at the mouth of the cave, all to no avail.
 After Putnam arrived, he tried getting his dog to enter the den, with no luck.
 He also tried to get his servant to enter with a torch and gun to shoot the wolf.
 His servant refused, as did all the other farmers.
 Putnam then reportedly crawled into the den with a torch, a musket loaded with buckshot, and his feet secured with rope to be quickly pulled out.
 While in the den, he killed the wolf.

-In celebration of the event, the 24-year-old Putnam was carried in a torch-lit procession through Pomfret in a celebration that lasted until about midnight.
-Putnam earned the nicknames of "Wolf Putnam" and "Old Wolf Put", which stayed with him for decades afterward.
-A section of Mashamoquet Brook State Park in modern-day Pomfret, including the den, is named "Wolf Den".
-The name "Wolf Den Road" in adjacent Brooklyn, Connecticut, also attests to the days of wolves.
+In celebration of the event, Putnam was carried in a torch-lit procession through Pomfret in a celebration that lasted until about midnight.
+He earned the nicknames "Wolf Putnam" and "Old Wolf Put", which stayed with him for decades afterward.
+A section of Mashamoquet Brook State Park in Pomfret is named "Israel Putnam Wolf Den" where the den was located.
+The name "Wolf Den Road" in adjacent Brooklyn also attests to the days of wolves.

-Putnam married twice, first to Hannah Pope in 1739, the mother of his children.
-Two years after her death in 1765, he married Deborah Lothrop.
+Putnam married Hannah Pope in 1739, the mother of his children.
+She died in 1765, and he married Deborah Lothrop two years later.